IEEE Synthetic Aperture Standards Committee

 Submit your paper here

-Papers submitted to the workshop may contain up to 5 pages of technical content and an optional 6th page with references/bibliography.
+• Submissions may be up to 5 pages in length for technical content (including figures and references), with an optional 6th page containing references only.